RuslanMozgovoi/kottans_frontend/README.md

 # kottans_frontend
 task_0
-- New: all abour GitHub
+- New: all about GitHub
 - Surprised: many versions of files
 - To Use: GitHup